Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 “Our mission is to provide alternative responses to conflict through mediation that encourages conflict resolution via communication and accountability between the involved parties.”

-The Community Mediation Program grew out of the realization that there was a lack of no cost mediation services available to individuals in need living in Boulder County, yet outside larger city limits of Boulder and Longmont, already offering mediation services.
+The Community Mediation Program grew out of the realization that there was a lack of no-cost mediation services available to individuals in need living in Boulder County, yet outside larger city limits of Boulder and Longmont, already offering mediation services.
 Mediation is appropriate for many types of disputes if everyone involved is open to finding a resolution.
-Referrals are accepted from our Deputies, the Courts and the community.
-Community Mediation began offering mediation services in November, 2010.
+Referrals are accepted from our deputies, the courts and the community.
 Our mediation services are available for disputes except separation, divorce or custody cases or landlord/tenant issues.
-While our mediators have been professionally trained, we do not specialize in family law.
-The appropriateness of these cases for our program will be decided on a case by case basis.
+The appropriateness of these cases for our program will be decided on a case-by-case basis.

-Our mediation program is staffed by a group of professionally trained volunteers and is directed by a paid coordinator.
-The mediators come from a variety of backgrounds and have vast professional experience.
-All mediators have completed specialized mediation training and have demonstrated their success in resolving disputes.
+Our mediation program is staffed by a group of professionally trained who have demonstrated their success in resolving disputes.
 The mediators are neutral and impartial and do not represent or advocate for either party in the dispute, nor do they offer legal advice.

 Community Mediation utilizes the following approach:

-• Primary Meeting: Mediators meet separately with each party to describe the process, answer questions and assist in identifying and clarifying the issues and interests
+• Preliminary Meeting: After acceptance into the program, mediators meet separately with each party to describe the process, answer questions, and assist in identifying and clarifying the issues and interests.

 • Mediation: Parties come together to meet face to face in a safe environment.
-The mediation process is structured to provide the opportunity to talk, listen and to effectively communicate the issues.
+The mediation process is structured to provide the opportunity to talk, listen, and effectively communicate the issues.

 • Agreement: When parties come to an agreement on how to settle a dispute, the agreement items are written on a mediation agreement and signed by the parties.
 This is a legally binding agreement and can be presented in court if either party chooses not to abide by the agreements.